 Dogs Australia has a national 'Code of Practice for Hereditary Diseases', which applies to all Dogs Australia members.
-This Code can be accessed at dogsaustralia/codes-of-practice/.
+This Code can be accessed at dogsaustralia. org.au/about-dogs-australia/codes-of-practice

 The Dogs Australia Code has been incorporated into the Dogs Victoria Code of Practice for Hereditary Diseases (Regulations 20.3).
 The most up to date version of the Dogs Victoria Regulations can be accessed at via the Dogs Victoria website